Thank you for purchasing one of our Duckpaddle Products.

 Here at Duckpaddle we take pride in all of our products and the materials we use.
 We use Pressure Treated Scandinavian Redwood to make our Garden Furniture.
 The timber has been infused with preservatives to protect the wood against rot and insects.
-We offer a 10 year guarantee against Rot and Decay, the appropriate maintenance should be carried out in accordance with the care instructions.
+We offer a 10 year guarantee against Rot and Decay, the appropriate maintenance should be carried out in accordance with the care instructions below.

 We are confident that when looked after properly, our wooden products will stand the test of time.

 After Care - Timber

 We recommend applying a water or oil based preservative as and when required, usually every couple of years .
 Such preservative treatment should only be done after algae, lichens and mosses have been removed.

 To keep it in good condition, wash down surfaces with a wood-cleaning product and then treat with a preservative.